chuckog/ADXL345-test/README.md

 # ADXL345-test
 READ ME////

-Simple code to sync a ADXL345 with DS1307 on Arduino
+Simple code to sync a ADXL345 with DS1307 on Arduino.
+Infos showing on LCD2004

 First time ever coding